Pistonite/botw-ist/packages/manual/src/action/sort.md

 # Sorting

-The <skyb>sort</skyb> command can be used to sort items in a category
+The <skyb>sort</skyb> command can be used to sort items in a category.

 ## Syntax
 > `sort CATEGORY` <br>